nevalve/mario/README.md

-Play in BROWSER NOT replit.com.
+Play in BROWSER NOT github.

 Credits to Nintendo for music and characters.